meabert/proxmox-tips-n-tricks/README.md

 <p>PAM or Pluggable Authentication Modules involve a variety of different
 libraries used to facilitate different methods of authentication.
-I recommend learning and adapting to authenticating many ways besides passwords.
-Eventually I fell passwords will become obsolete and from a security standpoint it's excellent knowledge educating yourself on these methods.
-A common PAM would be a YubiKey as an alternate form of ID.
+I recommend learning and adapting to various forms of authentication besides passwords.
+Eventually passwords will become obsolete and from a security standpoint it's excellent knowledge educating yourself on these methods.
+A common PAM would be a YubiKey as an alternate form of ID, knowing this basic concept you can apply this same concept to the libpam-zfs library as an example, this library is for unlocking ZFS encrypted partitions.

 <h3>apt install</h3>
 libpam-yubico